grey-lab/Search-Button/README.md

 Button Animation
 Smooth Animation and edit,
 ideal for serach engine.
-Imagine it on on you browser home page.
+Imagine it on your browser home page.